luerhard/chapter_regression_and_artifical/main.md

 - Supervised vs. unsupervised vs. reinforcement learning, see @jordan:MachineLearning.2015
 - Regression vs. classification problems

-## How does ML compare to traditional approaches?
+## How does ML compare to traditional approaches?\todo{das könnte man auch gut in die discussion stecken?}

 It might come as a surprise but often the algorithms used in machine learning are quite similar, if not the same, as in the traditional quantitative social sciences.
 Logistic regression, [!ols] regression, and [!pca], for example, are readily used in both camps.